-The Scuba Refresher is a fun and easy wayt to review dive theory and practice dive skills after a period of inactivity.
-THeis course includes one classroom session and one pool session.
+The Scuba Refresher is a fun and easy way to review dive theory and practice dive skills after a period of inactivity.
+This course includes one classroom session and one pool session.
 Join our prescheduled class or contact us to set up your own private scuba review.
 This is not a certification course.
-The NSUADP provides ALL equipment needed.

 The PADI Enriched Air Nitrox Diver course provides recreational divers with the knowledge to safely plan and conduct EANx (nitrox) dives up to 40%.
-Scuba diving with enriched air nitrox gives divers more decompression dive time.
-Non-Diving and Two-Tank Diving options available.
+Scuba diving with enriched air nitrox gives divers more no-decompression dive time.
+Classroom only and two-tank diving options available.

 PADI Rescue Diver

 Rescue Diver is an important step in furthering your diving knowledge and experience.
 This course is tailored for those who are interested in becoming future dive professionals.
 The unique content includes in-depth academics on diving physiology, dive accident profiles and statistics, risk management and preventative techniques.